darkhoundz/KLCiS-TP-Link-Omada-Hotspot-E-Payment--v2/README.md

     <option value="180">₱180.00 - 15 DAYS INTERNET</option>
     <option value="300">₱300.00 - 30 DAYS INTERNET</option>

 ### Finally, add the pre-authentication access hosts and IP.
-Use the /24 IP block for IP addresses and 8080 for domains.
+Use the /24 IP block for IP addresses.